julioalucero/projectx/README.md

 > NOTE: You'll need to have docker and docker-compose installed

-Build the points docker image
+Build the ProjectX's docker image

 ```bash
 ./bin/setup_with_docker